 The Groundfloor platform for real estate investing offers a financing option for non-accredited and accredited investors looking to invest in fix-and-flip loans.
 Keep reading our Groundfloor review to find out more about the service.

-The company offers loans to people like house flippers and real estate investors who are looking to flip a property for a profit.
+The company provides a platform for alternative investment and offers loans to people like house flippers and real estate investors who are looking to flip a property for a profit.

 Groundfloor Review: Overview

-A real estate investor will then put up money as an investment to cover the loan in an effort to profit from short-term returns that can sometimes be achieved with this type of investment.
+A real estate investor will then put up money as an investment to cover the loan to profit from short-term returns that can sometimes be achieved with this type of investment.

 Groundfloor Review: How Does Groundfloor Work?